GersonLopez1612/development-for-managing-tagged-objects-in-S3/README.md

 ### [Scenario 2] Triggered by S3 Batch Operation

-But what happens with the existing tagged objects?
-Well at first I was trying to just do a list objects operation but then I rapidly figured that this is a linear time complexity operation and for a million objects will take days or months.
+What about the existing tagged objects?
+Initially, I attempted to perform a simple list objects operation; however, I quickly realized that this approach has linear time complexity.
+When dealing with a million objects, this method could take days or even months to complete.

 ![image](img/s3batchTriggered.png)